ThePapaw/psmc-19/README.md

 • <B>PSMC SKINS</B> have been themed and or modded for use with PSMC-19.
 They will work with Kodi 19 and other Kodi forks.

 • <B>PSMC Smoke</B> - Modern skin, extremely configurable.
-Many options to choose from including a Neflix type look.
+Many options and views to choose from including a Neflix type look.
 GUI sounds available. <BR><BR>

 • <B>PSMC Max Skin</B> - Modern skin, extremely configurable.
 Many options to choose from including a Neflix type look.
 Forked from the Bingie mod.
 GUI sounds available. (no longer supported) <BR><BR>